The UK’s Security Service, MI5, have taken the rare step of responding to requests for any information on Alexander Wilson in their archives.

 Furthermore, the fact that he is referred to in a file from the World War Two era that remains highly sensitive over 75 years later indicates he was doing very important work for his country in the intelligence services.

 Professor Crook adds: ‘Alexander Wilson never disclosed, even to close family, the detail and nature of his intelligence work.
 He explained to his third wife Alison that his apparent dismissal from MI6 in October 1942, their subsequent social and economic misfortune, and his arrest and prosecution for wearing a Colonel’s uniform and medals he was not entitled to, were all part of intelligence work the detail and purpose of which he was not allowed to disclose.’

-In her memoir that is about to be fully published by Little Brown/Constable she made it very clear that she did not believe him.
+In her memoir that has been fully published by Little Brown/Constable she made it very clear that she did not believe him.

 Professor Crook’s analysis of Wilson’s work in intelligence is fully explored and analysed in two chapters of The Secret Lives of a Secret Agent: Second Edition published in 2018.

 A few months after Wilson was apparently dismissed by MI6, the heads of the Foreign Office, MI6 and MI5 all suggested he made up his reports on the bugging of the Egyptian Embassy in war-time London.
 Their thoughts are all in a file released to the National Archives in 2013.

 Professor Crook argues that he believes the situation is much more complicated and mysterious:

 It is perfectly conceivable that all of Alexander Wilson’s transcriptions and reports were accurate and that the Egyptians were fabricating the existence of a network of their spies in London as a counter-intelligence tactic because they suspected all their calls were being listened to.
 Hence, the MI5 belief following their own checks that no such network existed would also have been accurate.